photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet

-We also recommend that you check your server and [browser logs](https://wordpress.org/support/article/using-your-browser-to-diagnose-javascript-errors/) for related messages and errors.
+We also recommend that you check your server and [browser logs](https://wordpress.org/support/article/using-your-browser-to-diagnose-javascript-errors/) for messages related to HTTP requests, videos, security, ffmpeg, conversion, and transcoding.

 #### App Not Loading ####